eshhacb/Sorting-Visualiser/README.md

-This website will make users to visualise various sorting techniques.
+This website will make users to visualise various sorting techniques used in DSA.
 Technologies_used: HTML,CSS,JavaScript;